 The GACS implementation project will consist of three phases:

-- I. The development of GACS software and the demonstration of its functionality; - II.
-The integration of an example ATSC application such as Trajectory Negotiation with GACS and its demonstration in a simulated environment; - III.
+- I. The development of GACS software and the demonstration of its functionality (complete); - II.
+The integration of an example ATSC application (In progress); - III.
 Possible flight trials of the application from Phase II.